arthik1699/Data690_world_dev/wdx_analysis.md

 By obeserving the above two charts we can say that the growth of GDP per capita is increasing at a constant pace from the year 2016 to 2020.

+### **Negative impacts of Population Growth**
+- **Mineral Depletion**

+The total global population is more than seven billion people.
+Still, there is a consistent increase in the overall earth populace and this has been a critical factor in accelerating the depletion of natural resources.
+An increase in the populace expands the need for resources and conditions necessary to sustain it.
+Even if everyone tried to adopt a correspondingly low material standard of living, with the population approaching eight billion, it would still cause the depletion of natural resources.
+In addition, it contributes to increased ecological contamination.
+Research further indicates that developing countries are using more and more resources to industrialize and support their ever-increasing population.
+Hence, the depletion of natural resources will continue as long as the world population increases.

+- **Energy Depletion**

+- **Forest Area Depletion**

+- **Carbondioxide damage**